hchiam/learning-a11y/README.md

 - Move focus to new content triggered by user (example: modal).
 - Move focus to next logical element if element removed (example: closing modal).
 This means you need to maintain the previously-focused element in memory somehow.
 (Otherwise focus returns to top of page - really bad.)
 Also make sure the re-focused element announces something so the user knows what they teleported to.
 - Widget usage instructions with a popup tooltip + aria-label are nice to have when focusing on a custom widget or when users aren't familiar with the standard ARIA keyboard interaction patterns for a widget.

+## Note on touch input

+- Make sure gestures can also be done with taps (for people with mobility issues).